Q. What is the difference between a domestic iron and a heat press?

-A. We have a collection of popular stock products that can be found within the Target Originals section.
-We can also reproduce any designs that you have, licensed or unlicensed, providing that you can supply us with a high enough quality image, and, in the case of licensed images, that you can prove you have the right to have it reproduced.
+A. Target no longer stock generic designs or transfers, but our sister company Wildside do.
+Visit their website HERE.
+Target can reproduce any designs that you have, licensed or unlicensed, providing that you can supply us with a high enough quality image, and, in the case of licensed images, that you can prove you have the right to have it reproduced.

 Q. Can you reproduce transfers of licensed products?

 A. Providing that you can prove that you have the license to be able to replicate an image, we will happily print it for you.

 Q. Are there any minimum requirements for ordering, such as quantity?

 A. Depending on the process being used, we are happy to accept very small runs for customers (minimum 10) or runs stretching into millions.

 Q. What is the delivery time for custom transfers?